-Sections 2, 7, 9, 14, 23-27 and 29-31 of this bill make various changes to existing provisions of the Ethics Law which govern the operation, powers, functions and duties of the Commission, its members and staff and any specialized or local ethics committees.
-(NRS 281A.200-281A.350) Under the Ethics Law, the Commission must annually elect a Chair and Vice Chair who are assigned certain powers, functions and duties.
-(NRS 281A.210, 281A.220, 281A.240, 281A.300) Sections 2 and 23 of this bill provide for the Chair's powers, functions and duties to be assigned for a particular matter to the Vice Chair or another member of the Commission under certain circumstances.
-Section 30 of this bill provides for the Chair, a member of the Commission, to administer oaths when appointed by the Chair to preside over any meetings, hearings or proceedings or a certified court reporter or other authorized person directed by the Chair to administer oaths.
-Section 30 also authorizes the Executive Director to request a subpoena during the course of an investigation for information, records or documentation regarding confidential personnel records maintained by a state or local government agency that relates to the issues under consideration in an ethics complaint.
-Such records will be maintained by the Commission as confidential records protected by the Commission's confidential investigatory file.
-Section 30 further provides that any court proceeding commenced pursuant to this section is deemed good cause for the Commission to grant an extension of the time limits set forth in NRS 281A.700 to 281A.790, inclusive, that apply to proceedings concerning the ethics complaint.
+Sections 3, 8, 9, 12, 20-24 and 26-28 of this bill make various changes to existing provisions of the Ethics Law which govern the operation, powers, functions and duties of the Commission, its members and staff and any specialized or local ethics committees.
+(NRS 281A.200-281A.350) Under the Ethics Law, the Commission is required to annually elect a Chair and Vice Chair who are assigned certain powers, functions and duties.
+(NRS 281A.210, 281A.220, 281A.240, 281A.300) Sections 3 and 20 of this bill provide for the Chair's powers, functions and duties to be assigned for a particular matter to the Vice Chair or another member of the Commission under certain circumstances.
+Section 27 of this bill additionally authorizes the administration of oaths by a member of the Commission when appointed by the Chair to preside over any meetings, hearings or proceedings and by a certified court reporter.
+Section 27 also specifically authorizes the Chair to issue a subpoena during the course of an investigation for information, records and documentation regarding confidential personnel records maintained by a state or local governmental agency that relate to issues under consideration in an ethics complaint.
+Under section 47 of this bill, these records are made part of the investigative file.
+Section 27 further provides that any court proceeding commenced relating to a subpoena is deemed good cause for the Commission to grant an extension of the time limits that apply to proceedings concerning ethics complaints.

 The Ethics Law requires the Chair to appoint review panels, consisting of three members of the Commission, to review ethics complaints during the investigatory stage of the proceedings, and if a review panel determines that there is just and sufficient cause for the Commission to render an opinion in a matter, the members of the review panel generally cannot participate in any further proceedings of the Commission relating to that matter.
-(NRS 281A.220) However, the Ethics Law permits the members of the review panel to authorize the development of and approve a deferral agreement in the proceedings.
-(NRS 281A.730) Section 24 of this bill permits one or more members of the review panel, with the consent of the parties, to participate as mediators or facilitators in any settlement negotiations between the parties that are conducted in the proceedings before the Commission holds an adjudicatory hearing in the matter.
+(NRS 281A.220) However, the Ethics Law allows the members of the review panel to authorize the development of and approve a deferral agreement in the proceedings.
+(NRS 281A.730) Section 21 of this bill allows one or more members of the review panel, with the consent of the parties, to participate as mediators or facilitators in any settlement negotiations between the parties that are conducted in the proceedings before the Commission holds an adjudicatory hearing in the matter.

 The Ethics Law requires the Commission to appoint and prescribe the duties of the Executive Director who must have experience in administration, investigations and law.
-(NRS 281A.230) Section 25 of this bill adds to these qualifications by requiring the Executive Director to be an attorney who is licensed to practice law in Nevada.
+(NRS 281A.230) Section 22 of this bill adds to these qualifications by requiring the Executive Director to be an attorney who is licensed to practice law in Nevada.

 Under the Ethics Law, the Commission may conduct investigations and proceedings and secure the participation and attendance of witnesses and the production of any books and papers.
-(NRS 281A.290, 281A.300) Section 7 of this bill requires public officers and employees to cooperate with the Commission in its investigations and proceedings and to furnish information and reasonable assistance to the Commission, except to the extent that they are entitled to the protection of certain rights, privileges or immunities or any confidentiality or other protection recognized by law.
-Section 7 is modeled, in part, on similar provisions governing the Commission on Judicial Discipline.
+(NRS 281A.290, 281A.300) Section 8 requires public officers and employees to cooperate with the Commission in its investigations and proceedings and to furnish information and reasonable assistance to the Commission, except to the extent that they are entitled to the protection of certain rights, privileges or immunities or any confidentiality or other protection recognized by law.
+Section 8 is modeled, in part, on similar provisions governing the Commission on Judicial Discipline.
+(NRS 1.460)